akoskm/akoskm.github.io/_posts/2015-07-31-twitter-sign-in-server-side-demo.md

 According to [Implementing Sign in with Twitter][5], the workflow for obtaining an access token without PIN is the following:

 1. Obtain a request token object, and define a redirect URL.
 This will be required in 3.
-2. Redirect the user to the authorization URL contained in the request token object received in 1.
+2. Redirect the user to the authorization URL contained in the request token received in 1.
 This URL leads to the "Authorize this app to use your account" page
-3. User clicks Sign In
+3. User clicks "Sign In"
 3. Twitter approves the authorization request and the response is a redirect to the URL supplied in 1. with the following query parameters: **oauth_token**, **oauth_verifier**.
-4. According to [Step 3: Converting the request token to an access token][5], everything you need to obtain a request token are **oauth_token** and **oauth_verifier** received after the previous redirect request.
+4. According to [Step 3: Converting the request token to an access token][5], everything you need to obtain a request token is **oauth_token** and **oauth_verifier** from the previous redirect request.
 However, both scribe-java and twitter4j expecting you to supply a request token object in order to [obtain an access token](https://github.com/fernandezpablo85/scribe-java/blob/master/src/test/java/org/scribe/examples/TwitterExample.java#L50).

 The solution is to manually create a new `Token` by using **oauth_token** as token and **oauth_verifier** as secret in: